Machine learning model serving in Python using FastAPI and streamlit

 driver: bridge

-The streamlit service serves a UI that calls (using the requests package) the endpoint exposed by the fastapi service, while UI elements (text, file upload, buttons, display of results), are declared with calls to streamlit:
+service, while UI elements (text, file upload, buttons, display of results), are declared with calls to streamlit

 import streamlit as st